Northstrix/Midbar/README.md

 Midbar V2.0 & V2.5 (ESP32 version) is a password vault, credit card vault, note vault, phone number vault, data encrypter/decrypter, data hasher, SQLite3 host, and one-way secure communication channel - all in one!
 When it comes to the vault capability - Midbar V2.0 utilizes the 3DES + AES + Blowfish + Serpent encryption algorithm with an integrity verification feature alongside the SQLite3 serverless embedded relational database management system to keep your data safe and organized.

+Midbar V1.0 (Raspberry Pi Pico Version) is a password vault, credit card vault, note vault, phone number vault, and data encrypter/decrypter - all in one.
+It utilizes the 3DES + AES + Blowfish + Serpent encryption algorithm in CBC mode with an integrity verification feature alongside the LittleFS to keep your data safe and organized.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial here: